bernardocarvalho/MARTe2/Docs/User/source/tutorial/generalStructure/main_schematic.rst

 ------------------------
 ------------------------

-The examples shown in this tutorial share the following common general structure, which describes in general terms, the main parts of any kind of Control System:
+After the examples that we have already seen, we can now move to more complex applications.
+Our focus now would be get acquainted with additional resources that MARTe2 offers that could be used in real Control Systems.

+In general terms, any control system would have a structure similar to the following one that we will take as example to work with:

 .. image:: ./general_scheme.png
   :width: 800
   :alt: Common scheme for Control Systems

-In general, we can differentiate the following parts in a Control System:
+Folowing an structured approach, we can differentiate the following parts in a Control System:

 * **Input/Output**: The hardware that we need to control is connected to the Control System by a set of instruments providing input and output signals.
 These signals may come from different hardware platforms, such as PXI, SDN, etc.